 Irritable bowel syndrome (IBS)

 There is currently no known cause for IBS, but psychological stress is thought to play a role.
-A 2014 review of studies cited evidence that stress might contribute to the development, or worsening, of IBS symptoms by increasing or decreasing activity within the autonomic nervous system.
+A cited evidence that stress might contribute to the development, or worsening, of IBS symptoms by increasing or decreasing activity within the autonomic nervous system.

 Stress can also cause bacteria in the gastrointestinal tract to become imbalanced.
 This condition is called dysbiosis, and it may contribute to IBS-related constipation.